kahnchana/RNN/README.md

 ## Experiments

-With regards to the Hollywood DataSet (11 classes), binary classification was initially carried out separately for each class.
+With regards to the YouTube DataSet (11 classes), binary classification was initially carried out separately for each class.
 Afterwards, multi-class classification was done considering all classes.

 For binary classification, three datasets were used: 28,46 & 82 (28 means 20% motion & 80% static vector components).
 For each dataset, training was done until model fit training data 99% or better.
 The accuracies (correct cases percentage) are shown below.
 Training was done with 20 time-steps for training data.